johankraft/DevAlertDemoSTM32L475/README.md

 Import the project files using the following steps:

-- Clone or copy this repository from Gihub to a suitable location on your computer.
+- Clone or copy this repository from Github to a suitable location on your computer.

 - In SW4STM32, select "File" -> "Import..." -> "General" -> "Projects from Folder or Archive".